homecon/homecon/installation/installation.md

 # Raspbery Pi preparation for KNXControl

 ## Start fresh
-Write a fresh raspbian image to a 8GB SD card using win32diskimager A high end SD card is preferable as we will write to it a lot Plug in the raspberry pi and connect to your network
+Write a fresh raspbian image to a 8GB SD card using win32diskimager.
+A high end SD card is preferable as we will write to it a lot.
+Plug in the raspberry pi and connect to your network.

+The rest of these instruction might also work for any other linux Debian systems.

 ## General configuration
 ### First login